AndyWanna/AndyWanna.github.io/_pages/experience.md

 * Created Rewrite framework in Rust using EGG to express alternative multiplier representations via E-Graph rewrites
 * Demonstrated the proposed tool can reduce the latency of a squaring circuit by up to 69%

+The paper has now been accepted ot be published and presented at ASILOMAR 2023.